johnsondnz/cisco-asa-policy-tester/README.md

 ## Description
 This python3 tool will log into a Cisco ASA and perform a series of packet-tracer commands to test a security policy.

-The tool will create a report in `reports/html_report.html` which is overwritten with each run.
+The tool will create an bootstrap4 HTML report in `reports/` which is overwritten with each run.

 At this time the tool requires a privilege-level 15 user.
 It is untested with lower levels or passing into enable mode.